umabubakar16/Computer-pointer-controller/README.md

 # Computer Pointer Controller

 ## Introduction
-Computer Pointer Controller app is used to controll the movement of mouse pointer by the direction of eyes and also estimated pose of head.
-This app takes video as input and then app estimates eye-direction and head-pose and based on that estimation it move the mouse pointers.
+Computer Pointer Controller application is used to controll the movement of mouse pointer using eyes and head pose.
+The application takes video either from a file or a webcam as input and estimate the direction of the eye and head pose and move the mouse pointer based on that estimation.

 ## Project Set Up and Installation
 ### Pipeline